 The ACS has also featured talented soloists from its orchestra in Mozart’s Violin Concertos #3, #5, and Sinfonia Concertante, the Strauss Horn Concerto #1 and Bach’s Concerto for Two Violins.
 The spring 2007 concert included two orchestral pieces: Bach’s Brandenburg Concerto #3 and Orchestral Suite #3.
 The 2007 season concluded with celebratory 30th anniversary performances of Handel’s Messiah in Glenwood Springs and at the Wheeler Opera House with a choir of more than 150 singers.

 In March 2013, our beloved founder and composer-in-residence Ray Vincent Adams passed away after a short illness.
-We extend our condolences to his family and to all for his loss.
 Though he will be greatly missed, his legacy of sharing the joy of music will continue to grace our community.